-Tyre Recycling Australia: We Check Out The Tyre Recycling Process
+We Check Out The Tyre Recycling Process: Tyre Recycling Australia

-Tyre Recycling Australia: Waster is a waste and recycling business with a difference – as we focus on reducing customers costs and boosting recycling.
+Waster is a waste and recycling business with a difference as we focus on reducing customers’ costs and boosting recycling.
 To stay true to our word, Waster provides low-cost waste collection and recycling services to small and medium Australian businesses.

 According to Wikipedia “Tire recycling, or rubber recycling, is the process of recycling waste tires that are no longer suitable for use on vehicles due to wear or irreparable damage.
 These tires are a problematic source of waste, due to the large volume produced, the durability of the tires, and the components in the tire that are ecologically problematic.
 Because they are highly durable and non-biodegradable, they can consume valued space in landfills.
 In 1990, it was estimated that over 1 billion scrap tires were in stockpiles in the United States.”

-Tyrecycle operates in Australia providing tyre recycling Australia services for all brands and tyre size including Goodyear tyre and Pirelli tyre.
+Tyrecycle operates in Australia providing tyre recycling services for all brands and tyre sizes, which includes Goodyear and Pirelli tyres.
 This ensures that the environmental impact of the waste stream is minimised.

 The Tyrecycle website provides a detailed description of the raw material recovery and recycling step process including: